Gender pay gap report 2019 to 2020

 Action we've taken

-- We introduced an Equality, Diversity and Inclusion Advisor role in November 2019, one of their key priorities over the next year is to focus on gender pay.
+- We introduced an Equality, Diversity and Inclusion Adviser role in November 2019, one of their key priorities over the next year is to focus on gender pay.

 - We joined a charity sector mentoring scheme, which started in January 2020 with the majority of those mentored at Scope being female.